A practical guide to the Zendesk self service customer portal (2026)

 Test with confidence and control

-A screenshot showing the simulation mode in eesel AI, a key feature for testing a new Zendesk self service customer portal.
+A screenshot showing the simulation mode in eesel AI, a key feature for testing with a Zendesk self service customer portal.

-A screenshot showing the simulation mode in eesel AI, a key feature for testing a new Zendesk self service customer portal. "
+A screenshot showing the simulation mode in eesel AI, a key feature for testing with a Zendesk self service customer portal.

-2. Connect eesel AI in minutes with its one-click integration.
+2. Connect eesel AI in minutes via its one-click integration.

-4. Run a simulation on your old tickets to see how it will perform.
+4. Run a simulation on your old tickets to ensure high performance.

-Build a smarter Zendesk self service customer portal without breaking the bank
+Build a smarter Zendesk self service customer portal that scales with you

 Get started with your AI-powered Zendesk self service customer portal today

 Ready to see what your Zendesk portal is really capable of?
-Start your free eesel AI trial and get your first AI agent running in minutes, or book a demo with our team to see it live.
+Start your free eesel AI trial and get your first AI agent running in minutes, or book a demo with our team to see how it enhances your Zendesk experience.

 Frequently asked questions